Locri: Ionic temple of Marasà

 In the first half of the fifth century BC, the Locrians demolished their archaic temple and rebuilt a new temple in the Ionic style.
 The temple was designed by Syracusan architects around 470 BC, based on the idea of Hiero I of Syracuse.

 The new temple occupies the same place as the previous one but it has a different orientation.
 The temple was destroyed in the 11th century.
 The dimensions of the temple were 45.5 by 19.8 m.
 The cella is free of supports on the central axes.
 The pronaos had two columns.
 The temple has seventeen Ionic columns on the long side, and six on the front.
 The height of the temple was 12 m.

-According to Italian scholar Margherita Guarducci, the famous Ludovisi Throne comes from the temple of Aphrodite of Locri Epizephyrii, where it was used as the parapet of the bothros.
+According to Italian scholar Margherita Guarducci, the famous Ludovisi Throne comes from the temple of Aphrodite of Epizephyrian Locris, where it was used as the parapet of the bothros.
 This theory is strengthened by the measures of the sculpture which fit perfectly together with the three great stones of the covering of the bothros; stones still existing and open to visits inside the archaeological area of the Temple of contrada Marasà.